Veteran’s & Community Support

 Pensions are by appointment only on Tuesdays and Thursdays and all appointments are made through Sylvia Lindsay, Welfare Coordinator on 9557 4547 or email email@example.com

 We provide information on how to access aged care placements, respite entitlements, home care services and packages available to you within the home.

-For more information about Aged Care Facilities, health information and support within the home contact: Sylvia Lindsay Welfare Coordinator on 9557 4547 or firstname.lastname@example.org or Tammy Gardner Aged Care Support on 9583 1775 or email@example.com
+For more information about Aged Care Facilities, health information and support within the home contact: Sylvia Lindsay Welfare Coordinator on 9557 4547 or firstname.lastname@example.org or Tammy Gardner Veteran Support on 9583 1775 or email@example.com

 (Conducted by Pace Health Management).
 The aim of the exercise programs is to improve muscle strength, balance, flexibility and functioning in daily activities with reduced risk of falls.